ajaypreenal/ajaypreenal/README.md

 ---

 # ⚡ Fun Fact
-I enjoy building real-world systems and working on drones & aeromodelling ✈️
+I enjoy coding and implementing a good and optimal solutions for various problem statements and also building systems and working on drones & aeromodelling ✈️